 The notebook must also be comfortable, have an excellent keyboard and trackpad, be light and thin enough for better portability, and have a top-notch screen that won't cause eye fatigue or strain after extended use.

-Since there are so many options out there and it can be hard figuring out which one is up to the task, we've collected our top picks for the best teacher laptops here, no matter if you need it for online or in-person classes.
+Since there are so many options out there, and it can be tricky figuring out which one is up to the task, we've collected our top picks for the best teacher laptops here, no matter if you need them for online or in-person classes.
 We've also included our price comparison tool to help you find the best deals on these laptops.

-The MacBook Air (M1, 2020) may have received a huge refresh with the new M1 chip, but the update thankfully did not come with a price increase.
-This impressive machine is still the cheapest of Apple’s laptop line, making it an ideal option for any teachers who want or need to stay in the Apple Ecosystem.
-And, while it doesn’t come with a radical redesign, that M1 chip offers an impressive performance boost, almost on par with the Intel-powered 13” Pros.
-Additionally, the battery life is phenomenal and the laptop’s fanless design means you won’t hear any annoying computer noise when using it.
-This is no doubt the best laptop for teachers 2021 has to offer.
+The MacBook Air (M1, 2020) may have received a refresh in 2020 with the new M1 chip, but the update thankfully did not come with a huge price increase.
+This impressive machine is still one of the cheapest of Apple’s laptop line, making it an ideal option for any teachers who want or need to stay in the Apple Ecosystem.

 Read the full review: MacBook Air (M1, 2020)

 The Dell XPS 15 (2022) is quite possibly the best windows laptop available right now.
 This Windows machine earned our coveted five-star review, making it an editor's choice and high recommend from our team.

 Combining staggering power in a stylish thin and light chassis, this laptop doesn’t hold back when it comes to internals and features that improve your computing experience overall.
 It's ideal for just about every Windows user, from light grading to intensive photo editing (and everything in between).